 Querying RESTful APIs with Power Query

-Power Query is a powerful tool as it allows you to get the data, transform it, and clean that data from a variety of sources.
+Power Query API integration allows you to fetch, transform, and clean the data from paginated APIs directly into Power BI.
 The most common use of Power Query is querying RESTful APIs.
 When you have a large dataset, these APIs return data in a paginated format.
 Power BI can handle such a paginated response very well by allowing you to process large amounts of data.

 Custom Power Query Paging Function